Skip to main content

 What cyber risks do churches face? +

-Churches face ransomware attacks, phishing emails targeting staff, data breaches of member and donor records, online giving platform vulnerabilities, and business email compromise.
-Smaller churches are often targeted because they typically have fewer IT security measures in place.
-A single phishing email can give attackers access to your entire network.
+Churches face social-engineering wire fraud, ransomware, phishing emails targeting staff, data breaches of member and donor records, and online giving platform vulnerabilities.
+Churches are often targeted because they typically have fewer IT security measures in place — a single phishing email can give attackers access to your accounts or your network.

 How much does cyber insurance cost for a church? +